misko/bigmaac/README.md

 To run test cases (generate checksums with and without library usage), `make test`

-# But I want fries with that too!
+# But I want fries with that!
 Memory requests larger than `BIGMAAC_MIN_BIGMAAC_SIZE` are swapped using mmap with each memory request being backed by a separate file on the swap partition.
-To be used with mmap these requests are aligned to a multiple of page size (often 4096bytes) which makes this method of swapping inefficient for smaller (small fries) memory allocations.
+In order for these to be valid (efficient) mmap mappings memory requests are aligned to a multiple of page size (often 4096bytes) which makes this method of swapping inefficient for smaller (small fries) memory allocations.
 To handle small fries (<<page_size) a new level of paging is used.

 BIGMAACS are sent to a preallocated 512GB (env variable `SIZE_BIGMAAC`) virtual address space, each BIGMAAC is backed by its own file on the swap partition [ page aligned ]